Quantum Network Discrimination: Examples

 Now, if one only considers superchannels with trivial communication system $S$ we get that the above bound is indeed optimal for any sufficiently strong discrimination strategy. \begin{lemma} For two superchannels $\Theta_1$ and $\Theta_2$ with trivial system $S$ we have in the Stein's setting,

 where $*$ can be any strategy that is at least as powerful as the successive adaptive strategy. \end{lemma} \begin{proof} The converse follows directly from Lemma~\ref{Lem:stupidBoundisOK}.
-The achievability follows since the successive adaptive strategy can, given a trivial system $S$, easily be separated into two adaptive channel discrimination strategies for the respective channel pairs and then the results follows from the Stein's Lemma for quantum channels. \end{proof} One should however remember that this is usually not true when $S$ is not trivial as seen by the example above.
+The achievability follows since the successive adaptive strategy can, given a trivial system $S$, be separated into two adaptive channel discrimination strategies for the respective channel pairs as follows.
+As initial input state we choose a product state $\rho_{CR}\otimes\rho_{BR'}$ and the adaptive operations within the superchannel are simply used to swap the system into place.
+The adaptive operations in between superchannels are used for arbitrary operations in product form $\cA_1\otimes\cA_2$, leading to

+which gives the beginning of the tensor product of two adaptive channel discrimination strategies.
+Iterating swap operations and adaptively chosen product channels gives the full strategy.
+The results follows then from the Stein's Lemma for quantum channels. \end{proof} One should however remember that this is usually not true when $S$ is not trivial as seen by the example above.
 As a remark, the same also holds for general $k$-combs and in terms of channel discrimination means that if an experimenter has access to $n$ uses of each channel in the pair the optimal discrimination rate is the sum of the individual discrimination rates.